LouisDesdoigts/dLux/docs/tutorials/howtos/custom_apertures.md

 ## Dynamic Apertures

 As an inference engine, dLux is designed to be able to handle dynamic apertures, ie apertures that change througout the optimisation process.
-This is useful for calibrating miss-alignments in the optical system.
-The fundamentals are more or less the same as the static apertures, so lets see how we could recover a miss-aligned JWST AMI mask.
+This is useful for calibrating mis-alignments in the optical system.
+The fundamentals are more or less the same as the static apertures, so let's see how we could recover a mis-aligned JWST AMI mask.

 ```python